ibm-industrial/opcua-to-ibmiotp/README.md

 * Optional (for testing purposes): install an OPC UA client on your local machine and connect to the OPC UA server using the ocp.tcp address

 ## IoT Platform
-* create an [Internet of Things Platform service](https://cloud.ibm.com/catalog/services/internet-of-things-platform) and note down your Internet of Things Organization ID, e.g. lt9l36
+* create an [Internet of Things Platform service](https://cloud.ibm.com/catalog/services/internet-of-things-platform) and note down your Internet of Things Organization ID, e.g. *lt9l36*
-* create an Internet of Things *device*, which represents the interface to the Node-RED application; note down Device Type (e.g. OPCUA), Device ID (e.g. OPCUA1) and the Authentication Token
+* create an Internet of Things *device*, which represents the interface to the Node-RED application; note down the *Device Type* (e.g. *OPCUA*), *Device ID* (e.g. *OPCUA1*) and the *Authentication Token*
-* create an IoT app (under https://youriotorgid.internetofthings.ibmcloud.com/dashboard/apps/browse) note down the API Key and the API Token, use *Standard App* as role
+* create an IoT app (under https://youriotorgid.internetofthings.ibmcloud.com/dashboard/apps/browse) note down the API Key and the *API Token*, use *Standard App* as role

 ## Node-RED application
 Node-REDs used to receive any incoming OPC-UA messages from the OPC simulation server and send them to the IoT platform